-The center is open Monday-Friday from 6 am to 6pm, with the exception of major holidays/special events.
-In the event of inclimate weather, announcements will be made on Facebook, KWAY 99.3 and KWWL Ch.
+The center is open Monday-Friday from 6:30 am to 5:30pm, with the exception of major holidays/special events.
+In the event of inclement weather, announcements will be made on Facebook, KWAY 99.3 and KWWL Ch.
 7.

 Waverly Child Care and Preschool is a private, non-profit community agency.
 A schedule of fees is available from the director or bookkeeper.
 With flextime, job sharing, and other innovative work policies, child care needs can vary from week-to-week.
 WCCP continues to be one of the few centers to charge only for the time the child attends the center.
 Fees are calculated by time clock.